Nonlinear Impulse Response Functions and Local Projections: Shocks, Impulse Response Functions and Local Projections

 Both the initial trajectory and the shocked trajectory are stochastic since they depend on the unknown future values of the innovations $\varepsilon_{t+1},...,\varepsilon_{t+h}$.
 It is usual to replace the comparison of the stochastic trajectories by a comparison of their summaries.
 In a nonlinear dynamic framework, a drift of $\delta$ on $\varepsilon_{t+1}$ can have very complicated effects on the distribution of the process.
 To get enough information on these effects, several notions of Impulse Response Functions (IRFs) will have to be introduced.
-For expository purposes, we consider below the one dimensional case $n=1$.
-The extensions to the multidimensional framework are straightforward.
-In particular, it is known that the joint distribution of the components of $y_t$ are characterized by the knowledge of the one-dimensional distributions of the linear combinations $a'y_t$, with $a$ varying.
+While our focus here is on the one dimensional case $n=1$, the extensions to the multidimensional framework are straightforward.
+In particular, it is known that the joint distribution of the components of $y_t$ is characterized by the knowledge of the one-dimensional distributions of the linear combinations $a'y_t$, with $a$ varying.
 Then, in the multidimensional framework, all the IRF's below can be applied to such linear combinations. \\

-In the definitions below, $\mathbb{E}[\cdot|y_t]$ denotes a conditional expectation, that is the best forecast.
-In nonlinear dynamic models.
-It is not equal to the linear regression, that is the projection on the linear space generated by $y_t$.
-Thus, the distinction between conditional expectations and projection by linear regression is crucial in nonlinear dynamic frameworks \footnote{It also does not coincide with the linear regression on quadratic or cubic functions of $y_t$ [see Jorda (2005), Section II, for this suggestion].}.
-This conditioning on the past is especially important in nonlinear dynamic models where the effects of a shock (i.e. the IRF) depends on both the current environment (Are we closed to a tipping point?) and the magnitude of the shock (Is the shock sufficiently large to cross this tipping point?)\footnote{In this respect, an unconditional definition of IRF is not appropriate and can lead to misleading interpretations of the IRF [see Goncalves et al. (2021), Definition 1, used in their paper].}. \\
+In the definitions below, $\mathbb{E}[\cdot|y_t]$ denotes a conditional expectation, that is the best approximation by a square integrable nonlinear function of $y_t$.
+In nonlinear dynamic models, it is not equal to the theoretical linear regression, that is the projection on the linear space generated by $y_t$.
+Thus, the distinction between conditional expectations and projection by linear regression is crucial in nonlinear dynamic frameworks \footnote{It also does not coincide with the linear regression on quadratic or cubic functions of $y_t$ [see Jorda (2005), Section II, for this suggestion, called ``flexible local projection"].
+To insist on this difference, Billingsley (1986) proposed a double bar convention for the conditional expectation $\mathbb{E}[y_{t+h}||y_t]$.
+We use a single bar later on.}.
+This conditioning on the past is especially important in nonlinear dynamic models where the effects of a shock (i.e. the IRF) depends on both the current environment (Are we close to a tipping point?) and the magnitude of the shock (Is the shock sufficiently large to cross this tipping point?)\footnote{In this respect, an unconditional definition of IRF is not appropriate and can lead to misleading interpretations of the IRF [see Goncalves et al. (2021), Definition 1, or Goncalves et al. (2024a,b)].}. \\

 \textbf{(i) IRF for pointwise prediction} \\

 It is defined by: